Grasshoppers

 Floating row covers look like thin netting or mesh

-Example of a "floating row cover" which is a light and airy piece of fabric you can drape over your plants to prevent leafhoppers and other pests from getting to them!
+Example of a "floating row cover" which is a light and airy piece of fabric you can drape over cannabis plants to prevent grasshoppers and other pests from getting to them!

 Anything that eats grasshoppers can’t hurt, but this is not a complete solution and should never be combined with any kind of pesticide or insecticide.